Call if a death has occurred

 Learn more about the human composting process.

-human composting soil composition
+sample human composting soil with hands holding soil

 Sample compost, not created from a human body, that has been through our composting process.